Firearms Licensing

 Please note, at present, processing time from the date of your appointment to receipt of your license or denial letter is no less than 3 months.

-Appointments are generally conducted bimonthly on Tuesdays and Wednesdays from 1 p.m. to 7 p.m. and occasionally on Saturdays.
+Appointments are generally conducted twice a month on Wednesdays from 3 p.m. to 7 p.m.
 We are currently booking at least 3 months out.

 Change of Address Notification